Niloy333/eegFloss/README.md

 <sup>$</sup>Supervisor

 ## Opportunities for Collaboration
-eegFloss is currently designed for sleep EEG data, and so far, it's been validated mainly on recordings from the Zmax headband.
+**eegFloss is currently designed for sleep EEG data**, and so far, it's been **validated only on recordings from the Zmax headband**.
 However, the package offers many exciting opportunities for improvement and expansion, including:
 - Improving the artifact detection model with additional training data
 - Integrating an automatic sleep-stage scorer to create a complete sleep analysis pipeline
 - Validating performance on non-Zmax datasets